 What is complex trauma?
-Complex trauma is when you have several traumatic events.
+Complex trauma is when you have many traumatic events.
 It often begins with childhood trauma.
-It is the result of having adult trauma added to a history of trauma in childhood.
+It happens when adult trauma is added to a history of trauma as a child.
 Childhood trauma raises the risk of trauma in adulthood.
 You may have trauma as an adult from such things as; relationship violence, or military combat.

 What happens to an individual at the time of the trauma?
 Human bodies respond to trauma with waves of stress hormones.
 Stress hormones create the energy needed to fight or flee.
 Stress hormones flood your body and cause you to be very alert.
 They stir up the energy you need to protect yourself.
 Your thoughts are focused only on survival.
 During a trauma your mind may not process clearly what is going on.
 You also may not have full recall of what happened.
 During a trauma, you don't reflect on your emotions.
 You also don't process or express how you feel about what is happening.
-Your energy and effort are completely focused on coping with the event.
+All your energy is focused on coping with the event.
 To cope you may shut off feelings, become numb or withdraw.

 Why does PTSD make sense?
 PTSD symptoms are not a sign that you are broken.
-It is your physical alert system telling you, "Hey something painful happened, pay attention it needs to be healed."
+Your physical alert system is telling you, "Hey something painful just happened, pay attention.
+This hurt needs to be healed."
 Just like when you get a sliver in your finger, your body responds.
 Your finger gets; red, throbs, or infected.
 This is your body's natural alert telling you, "Hey get this sliver out of my finger."
-PTSD symptoms are similar.
+The symptoms of PTSD are similar.
 The memory of the trauma intrudes on your present life.
 It is trying to get you to pay attention, so you can heal the injury to your psyche.
 The symptoms of PTSD cause you to relive the trauma as if it is frozen in time.
 The symptoms are stuck in their original state until you can process them.
 For the injury to heal you must process the trauma.